Programming-PH/filipino-online-resources-for-students/CONTRIBUTING.md

 Add your contributions and details.

 ### Step 5:
 Go to file "CONTRIBUTORS.md" file and add you name.
+(Optional)

 ### Step 6 :
 Commit and push your changes.